qburn93/balanced-news-app/README.md

 - Home page in which a logged in user will be displayed their profile and if no user is logged in will display the log in form, and register a new account buttons
 - Register page where new users can register an account with Balanced News
 - Feed page where all posts will be shown, posts will be displayed in order by date of most recent.
-- Post detail page where a more in depth view of a post will be shown, this will include a like button, like count and comments section.
+- News post detail page where a more in depth view of a post will be shown, this will include a like button, like count and comments section.
 - Add post page where a logged site owner or site employer can create a new post.

 ![Background Colour]()